2022 CAFA Women's Championship

-The 2022 CAFA Women's Championship was the second edition of the CAFA Women's Championship, the quadrennial international women's football championship organised by the CAFA for the women's national teams of Central Asia.
+The 2022 CAFA Women's Championship was the second edition of the CAFA Women's Championship, the quadrennial international women's football championship organised by the Central Asian Football Association for the women's senior national teams of Central Asia.
 The tournament was hosted by Tajikistan.

-All but Afghanistan entered the tournament as the team's participation was impossible under the Taliban rule. with Turkmenistan making its debut in the tournament.

 Uzbekistan were the defending champions, having won their first title in 2018.
 They managed to retain the title undefeated.
-Hosts Tajikistan finished last losing three games and drawing one against the debutant Turkmenistan who finished fourth with one point apart from their Tajik counterpart.
+Hosts Tajikistan finished in last place after losing three matches and drawing one against debutants Turkmenistan, who secured fourth place just one point ahead of their Tajik counterparts.

+Participation

-Participating nations
+Participating teams

-A total of 5 CAFA nations entered the main tournament (including Turkmenistan which entered for the first time at senior women's level).
+A total of 5 (out of 6) CAFA nations entered the final tournament. with Turkmenistan debuting in the tournament.
+Meanwhile, Afghanistan did not participate, as the team was disbanded following the Taliban takeover.